en

 Nikita Dunets

-Processing electronic identity documents—those with data encoded in RFID chips—isn't just for Border Control and Aviation any more.
+Processing electronic identity documents isn't just for border control and aviation any more.
 Banks, for instance, are increasingly finding themselves in need of such technology.

 Let’s take the case of European banking.
-This sector operates under the guidelines developed by the European Telecommunications Standards Institute (ETSI), which oversees all aspects of identity verification—from personal interviews to remote onboarding processes.
-Notably, these standards recommend the use of eMRTDs (Electronic Machine Readable Travel Documents) as the most secure method for verifying identities.
+This sector operates under the guidelines developed by the European Telecommunications Standards Institute (ETSI), which oversees all aspects of identity verification.
+These standards recommend the use of electronic documents as the most secure method for verifying identities.

-Electronic documents contain personal and biometric information that is digitally signed.
-To verify the authenticity of the data inside the chip, you need to verify the signature of the data and the whole certificate chain up to the root.
-Unless you have all the necessary certificates in place for every country whose citizens you do business with, you won’t be able to reap the benefits of electronic documents.
+Electronic documents store personal and biometric data that is digitally signed.
+To verify the authenticity of the data, you need to verify both the data signature and the full certificate chain up to the root certificate.
+Without the right certificates for each issuing country whose citizens you do business with, you cannot reliably verify electronic documents.

-This article aims to clarify what these certificates are, and how businesses can get them to make sure their electronic documents are verified correctly.
+This article clarifies what these certificates are, and how businesses can get them to make sure their electronic documents are verified correctly.

-Certificates used to verify data encoded in electronic documents
+What certificates are used to verify data encoded in electronic documents?

 A certificate is a public key from an asymmetric key pair and its metadata: who made it, who signed it, how long it will be valid, the origin, and so on.
 Any certificate consists of metadata, a key, and a signature so that it can be verified.

-A certificate is required to verify electronic documents, and enables secure authentication and integrity checks.
+A certificate is required to verify electronic documents (eMRTDs), and enables secure authentication and integrity checks.
 The standard pipeline for authentication of data encoded in a chip includes two certificate types:

 When issuing an electronic document, the CSCA private key digitally signs the DS Certificate.
 The DS private key digitally signs the document’s Document Security Object (SOD).
 Together, these signatures create a chain of trust.